S3 method for class 'integer64'

 paradigm: they are called for the side-effect of changing some of

 their arguments.
-The sort
+The sort-methods change x, the order-methods

 See also

-for the generic, ramsort.default
+bit::ramsort() for the generic, ramsort.default for the methods

-provided by package ff, sort.integer64()
+provided by package ff, sort.integer64() for the sort interface and

-for caching the work of sorting
+sortcache() for caching the work of sorting

 Examples